Language Education MSc, PgDip

 This degree is Band C.

-If you are studying in a university on our Priority List, you must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
-If you are studying in another Ecctis verified university, you must have an average of 85% for courses and 80% on the dissertation.*
+If applicants are studying in a Chinese university on our priority list, they must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
+For applicants at any recognised university not on our priority list, they must have an average of 85% for courses and 80% on the dissertation.

 Check whether your international qualifications meet our general entry requirements: